Anna Steiger

 Anna Justine Steiger (born 13 February 1960) is a British and American opera singer who has sung leading soprano and mezzo-soprano roles in British, European and North American opera houses.
 She has sung many recitals at festivals which have been broadcast live on the BBC, Radio France and the Australian Broadcasting Corporation.
 In 2010, she was invited to participate in the Australian Chamber Music Festival.
-She is still active as a recitalist and opera singer.
-She also has a year one Master in Food History from the University François Rabelais de Tours, France.

 Early life

 Steiger was born in Los Angeles, California, the daughter of actors Claire Bloom and Rod Steiger.

 She trained with Noelle Barker at the Guildhall School of Music in London from 1977 to 1983 and then with Vera Rózsa at the National Opera Studio from 1985 to 1986.
 She won the Sir Peter Pears Award in 1982, the Richard Tauber Prize in 1984, and the John Christie Award in 1985.

-Anna holds both British and American nationalities.